Best Laser Cap for Hair Loss

 • Certain nutritional deficiencies

 Unfortunately, hair loss therapies — including the likes of finasteride and minoxidil — can’t revive dead follicles.
 They can reactivate dormant follicles, which is enough for people whose hair loss isn’t too far advanced.
-But if you have significant hair loss and haven’t sought treatment for upwards of a decade, there’s a good chance that those follicles can’t be revived.
+But if you have advanced hair loss and haven’t sought treatment for upwards of a decade, there’s a good chance that those follicles can’t be revived.
 In cases like these, you’d be better off seeking hair replacement or restoration surgery.

 From a safety standpoint, it’s also not advisable for anyone to try laser therapy if they have a history of skin cancer, active skin cancer, or lesions on the scalp.
 There is some evidence that LLLT can benefit cases of eczema and atopic dermatitis, but this is very recent animal research and needs to be repeated in humans before we can advise anyone with such skin conditions to try a laser cap.